Ouch, ouch, ouch.

 Similar life saving happened to me last week.
 My course buddy helped me let go into the water.

-The wise woman that she is, she suggested that with her watching over, I allowed myself to feel the scary feelings about the course.
+The wise woman that she is, she suggested that with her watching over, I could allow myself to feel the scary feelings about the course.

 So obvious now but it wasn’t something I was considering at all.